 Registration for this event is available through your my.newpaltz.edu account once you have been accepted.
 You can also reach us by phone at 845-257-3688.

 Art Department tours are coordinated through Undergraduate Admissions.

 Please click on this link to register for a tour:

-The Fine Arts-focused tours begin in September 2020.
-The tours (depending on visitor interest) will take place on Thursdays at 11:00 am.
+The Fine Arts-focused tours begin in February 2021.
+The tours (depending on visitor interest) will take place on TBD .
 The visit will begin with a 30-minute general information session by an admission counselor.
 Fine Art students will then go with one of our art-major tour guides for the tour portion of their visit.